1. MAT – A Brief Introduction

 2. How to calculate MAT?

-MAT is equal to 18.5% of Book profits (Plus Surcharge and cess as applicable).
+MAT is equal to 18.5% (15% from AY 2020-21) of Book profits (Plus Surcharge and cess as applicable).
 Book profit means the net profit as shown in the profit & loss account for the year as increased and decreased by the following items:

 Additions to the Net Profit (If debited to the Profit and Loss Account):